toBeOfUse/selfdiscovery/src/content/blog/natural-numbers.md

 ---
 title: The Double Life of Floating Point
-tagline: The real reason you should use whole numbers for prices
+tagline: Small numbers can be long.
+Floating points are made.
+The real reason you should use whole numbers for prices.
+The appendixes are the interesting points.
 date: 2024-08-31
 image: posts/floating-point/cover-wide.jpg
 image_alt: A clunky old adding machine.